wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-configure.md

 ![Redis Cache Users and Tags](./media/cache-configure/IC808320.png)

 The **Users** section provides support for role-based access control (RBAC) in the portal to help organizations meet their access management requirements simply and precisely.
-For more information, see [Role-based access control in the AzureWindows preview portal](/documentation/articles/role-based-access-control-configure).
+For more information, see [Role-based access control in the Windows Azure preview portal](/documentation/articles/role-based-access-control-configure).

 The **Tags** section helps you organize your resources.
 For more information, see [Using tags to organize your Azure resources](/documentation/articles/resource-group-using-tags).